garrandall/popular-music-data/tracks/braid-my-hair-mario.md

 Do what you wanna do
 baby its up to you
 sit me between your legs
-girl wont you braid my hair
+girl won't you braid my hair
 baby make me feel allright
 and make it last all nite
 (and take away the stress and drama in my life)